 The Buzz On Caffeine

 Excessive caffeine consumption is not mathematical, it is individual.
-Caffeine sensitivity depends on the amount and frequency of caffeine consumption, body weight, physical condition and overall anxiety level among other factors.
-For most healthy adults moderate amounts of caffeine (100-200 milligrams (mg) a day, about 1-2 cups of coffee) pose no physical problems.
+Caffeine sensitivity depends on the amount and frequency of consumption, body weight, physical condition and overall anxiety level among other factors.
+For most healthy adults moderate amounts (100-200 milligrams (mg) a day, about 1-2 cups of coffee) pose no physical problems.
 The FDA has cited up to 400 mg per day may be considered safe for the majority of healthy adults.